**Disclosure: This post contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you.

 Once you choose your option, 7-Zip will begin to extract the files from the ISO image, and you will be able to see the progress.
 You can also have it run in the background as well as pause and cancel the process.

-Once the extraction is complete, you will have all the files that were part of the ISO image in the folder where they were extracted to, and you can take it from there.
+Once the extraction is complete, you will have all the files that were part of the ISO image in the folder where they were extracted to.

 For additional training resources, check out our online IT training courses.